 - Assume that the investor acquires units in the Trust for \$100 on January 1, 2022. - For the taxable year ending December 31, 2022, the Trust reports no income to the investor.
 The investor files Form 8621 with their annual U.S. federal income tax return and makes the QEF election and reports \$0 of income from the Trust. - For the taxable year ending December 31, 2023, the Trust reports no income to the investor.
 The investor files Form 8621 with their annual U.S. federal income tax return and reports \$0 of income from the Trust. - On February 15, 2024, the investor sells their units in the Trust for \$150.
-For the taxable year through February 15, 2024, the Trust reports no income to the investor. - The investor recognizes \$50 of long-term capital gain for their taxable year ending December 31, 2024 which is taxable at long-term capital gains rates (currently 20% for individuals).
+For the taxable year through February 15, 2024, the Trust reports no income to the investor. - The investor recognizes \$50 of long-term capital gain for their taxable year ending December 31, 2024, which is taxable at long-term capital gains rates (currently up to 20% for individuals, in addition to a 3.8% tax on certain net investment income).
 In addition, the investor files Form 8621 with their annual U.S. federal income tax return and reports \$0 of income from the Trust.